frconor-ebook/meditations/_posts/2025-06-25-the-precious-blood-of-christ.md

 The nurse hooked him up to the drip and she began to take the blood.
 When the first bit of blood began to flow out of his arm into the receptacle, he nervously asked the nurse: "Will I begin to die soon?"

-The nurse had to calm him and reassure him that she wasn\'t going to take all of his blood.
+The nurse had to calm him and reassure him that she wasn't going to take all of his blood.
 She was just going to take some of his blood.

 But Christ shed all of His Blood.
 It was a total sacrifice, a total holocaust.